Guideline UL-ACG16 Promotion of Full Time, Non-Tenure-Line Faculty (Formerly UL-HRG16)

 CRITERIA:

-Promotion decisions are based on the performance of each candidate relative to his/her duties and responsibilities.
+Promotion decisions are based on the performance of each candidate relative to their duties and responsibilities.
 The criteria of Librarianship, Teaching and Learning, Professional Engagement and Creative Accomplishments, and Service as they pertain to the faculty member’s specific duties and responsibilities will be used for evaluating qualifications for promotion.

 Scholarship of Librarianship